plone/training/docs/mastering-plone/dexterity_reference.md

 # Content types: Reference

-This chapter documents all fields, widgets, directives that you can use with content types.
+This chapter documents common fields, widgets, directives that you can use with content types.
 Content types are often called dexterity types which refers to the rework of the content type concept by dexterity and abandoning the Archetypes system.